Do not look at his appearance . . . for man looks at the outward appearance, but the Lord looks at the heart.—1 Samuel 16:7

 If your blood vessels are close to your skin, you get a reddish tinge.
 As you can see, numerous factors all combine to determine our unique shade of skin.
 Many different genes are part of the equation.
 The most influential variable, however, is the amount of (brown) melanin, so let’s focus our discussion there.

 We know that skin shade is governed by more than one gene.
-There are probably at least seven and some estimates say as many as 30 or 40.
-For the sake of simplicity, assume for a moment that there are only two.
-Genes come in pairs of pairs.
+There are probably close to 20.
+For the sake of simplicity, assume for a moment that there are only 2 to understand the basic principles involved.
+Genes come in pairs.
 When animals reproduce through sexual reproduction, half of the genes from each parent are passed on to the offspring.
-For this discussion, let’s assign the letters “A” and “B” to the genes which code for large amounts of melanin.
+For this discussion, let’s assign the letters “A” and “B” to the genes that code for large amounts of melanin.
 We will also use the letters “a” and “b” to designate the genes for small amounts of melanin.

 In a sense, light-skinned people have had the dark genes bred out of them.
 Darker-skinned people have had the light genes bred out of them.
-The only way to reintroduce diversity into their gene pool is to mate with others with different genetic varieties.
-When this happens, diversity is reintroduced into the gene pool and the offspring might be light, dark, or some combination in between.
+The only way to reintroduce diversity into their gene pool is to mix with others with different genetic varieties.
+When this happens, diversity is reintroduced into the gene pool, and the offspring might be light, dark, or some combination in between.

 Do you realize that the majority of the world’s population is middle brown?
 What do you think Adam and Eve most likely would have been?
 Would they have been what we call Caucasian “white,” with aabb genes (as most children’s books paint them to be)?
 No, because then everyone would be.
 What about what we call “black,” with all AABB genes?
 No, because then everyone would be.
 But if they were middle-brown with AaBb, then their children could have been light, dark, and every shade in between in one generation.